Revision: Sat, 20 Dec 2025 02:02:19 GMT

 }

-name string Column name.
-Defaults to the property name.
+name ?string null Column name in database.
+Defaults to the property name

-primary bool Explicitly set column as primary key.
-Defaults to false
+primary bool false Explicitly mark column as part of primary key

 Type Parameters Description